Skip to main content

 ],

 And it does not matter whether Extension4 is declared in the current module or imported from another module.
-Now these groups will contain the following elements:

 Using ExtensionManager